Mimis Papaioannou: 1969–1971

 On 8 February 1970, Papaioannou won his team the match against Olympiacos at home, by scoring the only goal of the match.
-In the round of 32 of the Cup on 22 March, he opened the score against Panathinaikos, while also having a shot hit the crossbar, in an episodic 1–1 draw that was decided at the penalties with AEK losing by 3–5 and Papaioannou missing his penalty.
+In the round of 32 of the Cup on 22 March, he opened the score against Panathinaikos, while also having a shot hit the crossbar, in an episodic 1–1 draw.
+The qualification was eventually decided at penalties where AEK lost by 3–5 with Papaioannou missing his penalty.

-On 30 September 1970 he scored 4 goals in AEK's 10–0 triumph against the lower division side, Agia Eleousa for the Cup.
+On 30 September 1970 he scored 4 goals in a 10–0 triumph against the lower division side, Agia Eleousa for the Cup.
 The double-headed eagle made their highest scoring victory in the league on 4 December 1970, beating Veria by 8–2, with Papaioannou scoring a hat-trick to his former club.
 On 7 March 1971 he scored again a hat-trick against EPA Larnaca in a 3–0 win at home and three weeks later he scored another one in the 4–0 victory over OFI.
 Papaioannou led his club to the conquest of another championship, where he lost the top scorer award by a single goal from Georgios Dedes, scoring 27 goals in the league.

 1971–1974

 The following season, he scored in both league games against Olympiacos equalizing in the matches that both ended in 1–1.
 Papaioannou scored in the epic 3–2 home win against Internazionale on 29 September 1971, for the 2nd leg of the first round of the European Cup.

-From the previous season AEK was beginning to struggle financially and the administrative disputes appeared within the club, resulted in a series of issues.
+From the previous season AEK were beginning to struggle financially and the administrative disputes appeared within the club, resulted in a series of issues.
 Those issues marked the start of a declining period for AEK.
 In 1974 the club finished 5th and did not qualify for any European competition, while Stanković was sacked at the midseason.
-Papaioannou continued to lead the club during the hard times, as they had a decent presence in the UEFA Cup, where they reached the second round and were eliminated by the great Liverpool of Bill Shankly.
+Papaioannou continued to lead the club during the hard times, as they had a decent presence in the UEFA Cup, where they reached the second round and were eliminated by the mighty Liverpool of Bill Shankly.

 ΑΕΚ continued their bad campaigns, as they finished for the second consecutive year in 5th place for the league, while in the Cup they were eliminated at the round of 16.
 It was characteristic that the situation at the club was affecting the performances of Papaioannou as, he recorded his lowest until then performance, with 7 goals in all competitions.